leochenmd/ProstatePathParser/README.md

 # ProstatePathParser
-Automated parsing of prostate biopsy pathology reports
+Automated parsing of prostate biopsy pathology reports for quick and accurate generation of databases for clinical research

 To be revealed during AUA 2019